 - 6 ears tender corn (maize, choose white corn for a more authentic esquites experience)

 - 2 tablespoons pork lard (or bacon grease or cooking oil, good quality)

 - 1 fresh jalapeño pepper (or poblano chile pepper, or more, to taste; seeded and diced)

 - 1/2 teaspoon salt

 - 3 tablespoons fresh key lime or lime juice

 - 1 cup sour cream (or Mexican crema or mayonnaise, or a combination of these ingredients)

 - 2/3 cup aged cheese (such as Mexican Cotija, queso añejo, or Parmesan, shredded or crumbled)

 Using a very sharp knife and lots of caution, cut the kernels of corn off the cobs.

 Sauté, stirring frequently, for about 20 minutes, or until the corn is cooked and the vegetables are tender, but not browned.
-If the mixture gets too dry, add a few tablespoons of water or chicken broth.
+If the mixture gets too dry, add a few tablespoons of water.

 Spoon your hot esquites into individual bowls.
 Top each with a dollop of cream or mayo and a spoonful of cheese.